Our Pupil Voice is LOUD!!

 We go on trips together, work on events such as Anti-Bullying week and Safer Internet Day as well as raise money and awareness for charities that share our values.

-This year, we have achieved the Silver Rights Respecting School to recognise all of our hard work.
+In 2019, we achieved the Silver Rights Respecting School to recognise all of our hard work!

 We are a Rights Respecting School!